-Even with these intermittent national actions, the state legislatures are the predominant source of laws regulating the elect process.
-The state legislative process with respect to elect matters has been described as often “piecemeal, sporadic and dominated or driven by partisan concerns” (Benson 2008, 357).
-The elect codes passed by state legislatures tend to be general and grant widely varying powers to local governments to conduct elections.
-This further delegation of responsibility from the state to the local level means, in effect, that elections for the four national offices resident and ice resident along with epresentatives and enators are mainly planned, organized and executed by local authorities in approximately 13,000 counties and municipalities across the country (ee Appendix B for a brief discussion of the roles of state and local governments in the national elect process) Some local election offics are appointed and others are elected, but almost all are selected on a partisan basis.
-The 2014 report of the Presidential Commission on Election Administration concluded that these arrangements did not promote professionalism in elect administration and undermined public confidence in the elect process (2014, 18).
+Even with these intermittent national actions, the state legislatures are the predominant source of laws regulating the electoral process.
+The state legislative process with respect to electoral matters has been described as often “piecemeal, sporadic and dominated or driven by partisan concerns” (Benson 2008, 357).
+The electoral codes passed by state legislatures tend to be general and grant widely varying powers to local governments to conduct elections.
+This further delegation of responsibility from the state to the local level means, in effect, that elections for the four national offices – president and vice president along with representatives and senators – are mainly planned, organized and executed by local authorities in approximately 13,000 counties and municipalities across the country.
+(See Appendix B for a brief discussion of the roles of state and local governments in the national electoral process.)
+Some local election officers are appointed and others are elected, but almost all are selected on a partisan basis.
+The 2014 report of the Presidential Commission on Election Administration concluded that these arrangements did not promote professionalism in electoral administration and in fact undermined public confidence in the electoral process (Presidential Commission on Election Administration 2014, 18).

-It should also be noted briefly that both national and state courts play a role overseeing the elect process. numerous, and at times contradictory, rulings, the Supreme Court has sought to balance free speech with fair elect processes and has imposed limits on the authority of the FEC, most notably in Citizens United vs. the Federal Election Commission.
-State courts are charged with resolving disputes and punishing offenders of elect laws, but it is rare for a state court to overturn an election outcome (Benson, 35154 35759).
+It should also be noted briefly that both national and state courts play a role in overseeing the electoral process.
+In numerous, and at times contradictory, rulings, the Supreme Court has sought to balance free speech with fair electoral processes and has imposed limits on the authority of the FEC, most notably in Citizens United vs. the Federal Election Commission.
+State courts are charged with resolving disputes and punishing offenders of electoral laws, but it is rare for a state court to overturn an election outcome (Benson 2008, 351–54, 357–59).

-In summary, the US national elect system is highly complicated, involving several institutions and actors that interact to shape, administer and enforce laws, policies and practices.
-There is no national body has strong legal and regulatory authority over all dimensions and stages of the elect process.
-According to the critics, the fragmented elect system lacks national standards, creates opportunities for elect irregularities and leads to more contested elections (Issacharoff, Karlan and Pildes 2002, 223).
+In summary, the US national electoral system is highly complicated, involving several institutions and actors that interact to shape, administer and enforce laws, policies and practices.
+There is no national body that has strong legal and regulatory authority over all dimensions and stages of the electoral process.
+According to the critics, the fragmented electoral system lacks national standards, creates opportunities for electoral irregularities and leads to more contested elections (Issacharoff, Karlan and Pildes 2002, 223).

 Membership of the FEC

 The composition and appointment process for the FEC has always been controversial.
-The original design provided that the resident, the Speaker of the House of Representatives and the resident pro tempore of the Senate would each appoint two members to a six-member commission.
-Officially, this appointment process reflected the separationofpowers principle enshrined in the Constitution; unofficially it reflected political concern to ensure that the new regulatory body would not intru into the sensitive domain of politics and money.
+The original design provided that the president, the Speaker of the House of Representatives and the president pro tempore of the Senate would each appoint two members to a six-member commission.
+Officially, this appointment process reflected the separation-of-powers principle enshrined in the Constitution; unofficially, it reflected a political concern: to ensure that the new regulatory body would not intrude too heavily into the sensitive domain of politics and money.

-In 1975 a lawsuit challenging the constitutionality of the appointment process.
-The appellants used the separation of powers doctrine to argue that because the FEC powers were executive, rather than legislative, in nature they fell under the appointments clause (Article II, Section 2, Clause 2) of the Constitution which authorized only the resident, with the advice and consent of the Senate, to make executive appointments.
+In 1975, a lawsuit was launched, challenging the constitutionality of the appointment process.
+The appellants used the separation of powers doctrine to argue that because the FEC’s powers were executive, rather than legislative, in nature they fell under the appointments clause (Article II, Section 2, Clause 2) of the Constitution, which authorized only the president, with the advice and consent of the Senate, to make executive appointments.

 A year later, the Supreme Court in Buckley v.
 Valeo sided with the appellants.
-The ourt ruled that the , as then constituted, could no longer exercise its authority to enforce the law, determine eligibility for public funding, conduct civil litigation or issue advisory opinions because those functions were executive rather than legislative.
-The informational and auditing functions, however, were found to be legislative and, therefore, constitutional (Kershner 2010).
+The court ruled that the FEC, as then constituted, could no longer exercise its authority to enforce the law, determine eligibility for public funding, conduct civil litigation or issue advisory opinions because those functions were executive rather than legislative.
+The FEC’s informational and auditing functions, however, were found to be legislative and, therefore, constitutional (Kershner 2010).